 Self-awareness and self-assessment are key skills for the exercise of healthy ministry practices.
-Upon matriculation at Palmer Seminary, M.Div. and M.T.S.
-Counseling concentration students participate in Vocational Personal Inventories, which consists of several assessment inventories that provide data about their readiness for ministry.
-This data serves as a benchmark for tracking student growth and progress over the course of their Seminary studies.
-Then, when they have completed approximately two-thirds of their program, students take advantage of another self-assessment opportunity (Mid-Program Assessment) in order to gauge their progress, and to chart plans for continued growth for the rest of their Seminary matriculation and beyond.
-These and other means of assessing student skills and progress are an integral part of the Palmer Seminary curriculum.
+M.Div. and M.T.S.
+Counseling concentration students, when they have completed approximately two-thirds of their program, must complete the Mid-Program Assessment in order to gauge their progress and to chart plans for continued growth for the rest of their Seminary matriculation and beyond.
+This and other means of assessing student skills and progress are an integral part of the Palmer Seminary curriculum.